Cardinals vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Pablo Lopez (5-6) will take the mound for the Twins, his 22nd start of the season.
+- Joe Ryan (9-7) will take to the mound for the Twins and make his 22nd start of the season.

-- He has started 21 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 12 of them.

-- Lopez has pitched five or more innings in 12 straight games and will look to extend that streak.

 |Opponent